ebanx/woocommerce-gateway-ebanx-local/readme.txt

 * Extra fields that are added automatically for payments made in Brazil, Argentina, Chile, and Colombia where customers must provide more information to local regulatory authorities
 * Support for checkout managers

+**Account & Pricing**

+Schedule a call with a Business Development Executive to learn more about our solutions and get to know our pricing per confirmed payment.

 **Want to do a Test Drive?**

 Our demonstrations allow you to create a payment as a customer would and to explore all the plugin features **without having to install it**.
-Access the [Demo Store](https://www.ebanxdemo.com/) for your own first-hand experience.

 Looking for more detailed information?
-Visit our [Developer’s Academy](https://developers.ebanx.com/integrations/extensions-and-plugins/woocommerce-plugin/) for step-by-step guides, API references, and integration options or [request a call] (https://business.ebanx.com/en/contact-sales) with a Business Development Executive.
+Visit our [Developer’s Academy](https://developers.ebanxpagamentos.com/getting-started/integrations/extensions-and-plugins/woocommerce-plugin/) for step-by-step guides, API references, and integration options or request a call with a Business Development Executive.

 **Requirements**